kevana/ui-for-docker/README.md

 DockerUI is a web interface to interact with the Remote API.
 The goal is to provide a pure client side implementation so it is effortless to connect and manage docker.
 This project is not complete and is still under heavy development.

-### Goals
-* Little to no dependencies - I really want to keep this project a pure html/js app.
-I know this will have to change so that I can introduce authentication and authorization along with managing multiple docker endpoints.
-* Consistency - The web UI should be consistent with the commands found on the docker CLI.

-### Container Quickstart
+### Quickstart

 ```
 docker run -d -p 9000:9000 -v /var/run/docker.sock:/docker.sock \
---name dockerui -e /docker.sock abh1nav/dockerui:latest
+--name dockerui abh1nav/dockerui:latest -e /docker.sock
 ```

 OR

 ```
-docker run -d -p 9000:9000 --name dockerui -e="http://192.168.1.9:4243" \
+docker run -d -p 9000:9000 --name dockerui \
-abh1nav/dockerui:latest
+abh1nav/dockerui:latest -e="http://192.168.1.9:4243"
 ```

-* Open your browser to `http://<dockerd host ip>:9000`
+..and then open your browser to `http://<dockerd host ip>:9000`

+#### Warning
-Bind mounting the unix socket into the dockerui container is much more secure than exposing your docker daemon over tcp.
-You should still secure your dockerui instance behind some type of auth.
-Maybe running nginx infront of dockerui with basic auth.
+Bind mounting the unix socket into the DockerUI container is much more secure than exposing your docker daemon over TCP.
+You should still secure your DockerUI instance behind some type of auth.
+Maybe running Nginx infront of DockerUI with basic auth.

-### Stack
-* Angular.js
-* Flatstrap ( Flat Twitter Bootstrap )
-* Spin.js
-* Ace editor

-### Todo:
-* Full repository support
-* Search
-* Push files to a container
-* Unit tests

 ### Screenshots